chtenb/chtenb.github.io/blog/rop-cs-1.md

 Railroad Oriented Programming in C#: Part 1
 ===========================================

-The term _Railroad Oriented Programming_ has been https://fsharpforfunandprofit.com/rop/[popularized by Scott Wlaschin as a term for a certain programming style for handling failure].
+The term _Railroad Oriented Programming_ has been [popularized by Scott Wlaschin as a term for a certain programming style for handling failure](https://fsharpforfunandprofit.com/rop/).
 In this article series we will look at how we can implement this style of programming in C#.
 Let's start by talking about the problems it is trying to solve.